-- (e) It shall be located so that any vehicle transferring product into, or receiving product from, the tank- - (i) can stand wholly off any public road; and
+- (e) It shall be located so that any vehicle transferring product into, or receiving product from, the tank- (i) can stand wholly off any public road; and - (ii) is not required to enter the tank compound.

 NOTE: Where practicable, the location should be such that any vehicle transferring product is capable of being driven clear of the transfer point without the need to reverse.